mitsuhiko/lucumr/2024/9/19/open-source-tax.rst

 The current model we propose with our upcoming `Open Source Pledge
 <https://osspledge.com/about/>`__ is to suggest like a tip what you
 should give in relation to your developer work force.
-Take the average number of full time employees you have over a year, multiply this by 2000.
+Take the average number of full time engineers you have over a year, multiply this by 2000.
 That is the amount in US dollars you should give to your Open Source dependencies.